tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

-4. In the right-hand menu, name it "Transactions Schema <your-assigned-number>" (Description is optional)
+4. In the right-hand menu, name it "Bookings Schema <your-assigned-number>" (Description is optional)

       ![Demo](./images/schemaname1.png)